TLX-Protocol/protocol/README.md

 The `Locker` is responsible for locking users TLX tokens and distributing fees to them.
 It will:

-- Have a `lock` function that will lock users tokens indefinitely.
+- Have a `lock` function that will lock user's tokens indefinitely.
-- Have a `queueUnlock` function that will queue a users tokens to be unlocked after 2 weeks.
+- Have a `queueUnlock` function that will queue a user's tokens to be unlocked after 2 weeks.
-- While a users tokens are queued, they will be able to claim any fees that have been distributed to them.
+- While a user's tokens are queued, they will be able to claim any fees that have been distributed to them.
 - A function `relock` exists to relock tokens that have been queued.
-- Have a `unlock` function that will execute an available unlock.
+- Have an `unlock` function that will execute an available unlock.
 - Have a `claim` function that will claim any fees that have been distributed to the user.
 - Expose `balanceOf`, `symbol` and `name` views to use for governance (e.g. "vlTLX")